HamsiniGupta/BERT/README.md

 # BERT

 Tested BERT model with RAG pipeline on LLMs.
-Compare results with PubMedBERT.
+Compare results with PubMedRAG.